jiforcen/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####3.
 Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+This file shows the pipeline used for training and validating the model, and it contains comments to explain how the code works.

 ###Model Architecture and Training Strategy